 All patients should be asked about possible exposures.
-Examples include unsafe food (eg, unpasteurized milk and milk products, raw or undercooked meat, fish, shellfish) or water, insect bites (eg, history of tick, mosquito, or other arthropod vector exposure), animal contact, unprotected sex, and occupational or recreational exposures (eg, hunting, hiking, water sports).
+Examples include unsafe food (eg, unpasteurized milk and milk products, raw or undercooked meat, fish, shellfish) or water; insect, tick, or other arthropod vector bites; animal contact; unprotected sex; and occupational or recreational exposures (eg, hunting, hiking, water sports).

 Vaccination history, particularly against hepatitis A and B and against organisms that cause meningitis, influenza, or pneumococcal infection, should be noted.

 Drug history should include specific questions about the following: